aady07/swiftclaim-frontend/README.md

-# MiraIsta Frontend
+# Miraista Frontend

 ## Overview
-MiraIsta's frontend application for insurance claim processing.
+Miraista's frontend application for insurance claim processing.
 This repository contains the production codebase for the client-facing web application.

 ## Development Setup